MartinZugs/DirectoryWebApp/README.md

 - delete is fully functional just needs to be repeated for rest of tables (currently only person for proof of working)
 - able to delete multiple entries at once
 - creating new way of inputing data into the table because current way only partially works
+- edit is almost done
+- update is complete just need to pass right ids
+- soo turns out some of the inserts were broken, some of our tables were missing auto increment and the others had an issue where sqlalchemy will try to create both student and undergrad when inserting undergrad because StudentID is both foreign key and primary key sqlalchemy.exc.OperationalError: (MySQLdb._exceptions.OperationalError) (1048, "Column 'PersonID' cannot be null") [SQL: INSERT INTO `Student` (`StudentID`, `PersonID`, `EnrollmentStatus`, `CreditHoursTotal`, `StudentType`) VALUES (%s, %s, %s, %s, %s)]